STMicroelectronics/hardware-peripheral-memtrack/README.md

 ```
 PRODUCT_PACKAGES += \
-    memtrack.stm \
-    android.hardware.memtrack@1.0-impl \
-    android.hardware.memtrack@1.0-service
+    android.hardware.memtrack-service.stm32mpu
 ```
-The file manifest.xml can be updated in consequence

 ## Containing ##

-This directory contains the sources and associated Android makefile to generate the memtrack.stm library.
+This directory contains the sources and associated Android makefile to generate the memtrack binary.

 ## License ##